 Malvertising is now considered the leading threat vector, overtaking porn.
 Almost 1 in 5 cyber attacks is now through malvertising.

 What can I do?

-The only real way to prevent attacks is to stop them from activating in the first place.
-BlackFog Privacy is designed to specifically block the activation of these vectors by disrupting their bidirectional communication back to their command centers.
+The only real way to prevent cyberattacks is to stop them from activating in the first place.
+BlackFog Privacy is designed to specifically block malware execution by disrupting their bidirectional communication back to their command centers.

 By preventing activation, the malware has no way to activate and therefore is prevented from being installed on your computer.

 BlackFog’s entire focus is on prevention.
 Rather than focusing on known vulnerabilities using perimeter defense techniques (at the Firewall) or signature based detection, such as virus and spyware scanners, BlackFog stops the activation and replication of new threats before they can cause any damage.